exercism/cpp/exercises/concept/making-the-grade/.docs/hints.md

 ## 5. Matching Names to Scores

-- If both lists are the same length and sorted the same way, could you use the `index` from one to retrieve a `value` from the other?
+- If both containers are the same length and sorted the same way, could you use the `index` from one to retrieve a `value` from the other?

 ## 6. A "Perfect" Score